CA Controller Finds Reckless Spending in South El Monte

 “South El Monte officials demonstrated a culture of incompetence and blatant disregard for accountability of taxpayer dollars,” said Controller Yee, the state’s chief fiscal officer.
 “I am especially concerned with their exorbitant lobbying and consulting expenses that resulted in undefined benefits to the city and its residents.”

 In August 2016, Controller Yee announced that her team would review the city’s finances over FY 2013-14 and FY 2014-15.
 The city, home to more than 20,000 people, is located in the San Gabriel Valley region of Los Angeles County.
 South El Monte spans 2.8 square miles, of which just 26 percent is residential.

 The Los Angeles County Board of Supervisors and members of the South El Monte City Council requested the review by the State Controller’s Office following a corruption scandal.
 Former Mayor Luis Aguinaga resigned in August 2016 and pled guilty in September 2016 to bribery charges.
 According to the U.S. Attorney’s Office, Aguinaga admitted to accepting tens of thousands of dollars in bribes from a contractor.
-The former city manager, Anthony Ybarra, and the former finance director, Joe Nocella, also resigned in the wake of the scandal.
+The former city manager, Anthony Ybarra, also resigned in the wake of the scandal.

 Among the review’s most significant findings: